rdkcentral/Lightning-SDK/docs/plugins/image.md

 ## Image Quality

-To increase the performance on lower-end boxes –especially those with limited GPU memory– there is a platform setting `image.quality` which enables you to control the *image quality*.
+To increase the performance on lower-end boxes –especially those with limited GPU memory– there is a [platform setting](settings.md) `image.quality` in **settings.json** which enables you to control the *image quality*.

 Depending on this setting, the images that are returned by the image server will be *smaller* than actually displayed on the screen.
 Lightning *stretches* the images to fit them within the desired dimensions.